 Additionally, legislative and regulatory responses related to climate change and new interpretations of existing laws through climate change litigation may also negatively impact our operations.
 The cost of additional regulatory requirements, such as taxes on greenhouse gases or additional environmental regulation, could impact the availability of goods and increase our costs.
-In June 2009, the American Clean Energy and Security Act of 2009 was passed in the U.S. House of Representatives.
-This bill includes many provisions that could potentially have a significant impact on our customers' operations including: proposed electric efficiency standards, revised transmission policies, and mandated investments in clean energy infrastructure and smart grid technology.
-While this bill may benefit us through new electric power transmission and renewable energy projects, it may have a negative effect by imposing additional cost constraints on our customers.
 The Environmental Protection Agency and other federal and state regulatory bodies have begun taking steps to regulate greenhouse gas emissions, including proposals that would establish greenhouse gas efficiency standards for light duty vehicles.
 While we do not currently have operations outside of the United States, international treaties or accords could also have an impact on our business to the extent they lead to future federal or state regulations.
 Compliance with any new laws or regulations regarding the reduction of greenhouse gases could result in significant changes to our operations and a significant increase in our cost of conducting business, which could have a material adverse effect on our financial condition, results of operation and cash flows.